-The word “income” gets me in trouble when I am talking with people about their retirement.
-It gets me in trouble because when I say income people assume I mean money from a job they have, Social Security benefits they receive, pension income, or interest and dividends from investments they own.
-This definition of income tends to match what would show up on your tax return as income.
+When talking about retirement "income," many people assume that it refers to money from a job they have, Social Security benefits they receive, pension income, or interest and dividends from investments they own.
+This definition of income tends to match what would show up on a tax return as income.
 However, this definition of income doesn’t always work for retirement planning.

-Let’s take a look at how retirement cashflow is different than income.
+Learn how retirement cash flow is different than income.

-Now fast forward seven years.
-At age 70 ½ you are required to take annual distributions from your retirement accounts.
+Now, fast forward seven years.
+At age 72, you are required to take annual distributions from your retirement accounts.
 These withdrawals are reported as taxable income on your tax return.
-Each year you get older you must withdraw a larger proportion of your remaining retirement account.
+Each year you get older, you must withdraw a larger portion of your remaining retirement account.
 You may not need to spend it all.
-In this case, you have more income than your cashflow needs require.
+In this case, you have more income than your cash flow needs require.

 Does the Terminology Matter?